bolu-atx/boludev.github.io/_drafts/2020-07-01-go-channels-part1.markdown

 Process finished with exit code 0
 ```

-However, this Channel implementation is buggy, since it only allows for a single send/receive.
-If we want to expand this to allow for multiple send/receives, we will need to flesh out the logic a little more with another condition variable in the sender:
+This looks exactly like what we expected - main thread kicks off an concurrent thread to execute, and then listens on the channel, when the task thread sends a message, we then receive it on the main thread. *However, this Channel implementation is buggy, since it only allows for a single send/receive* - if we try to send and receive again, we will get the previous value.
+To expand this to allow for multiple send/receives, we will need to flesh out the logic a little more, and also add another `wait` step in the sender:

 ```cpp
     T receive_blocking()